patrickpr/trapdirector/docs/01-install.md

 * snmptranslate binary : default should be OK, test in in mib&status page.
 * Path for mibs : local mibs (default /usr/share/icingaweb2/modules/trapdirector/mibs).
 You can add directories with ':' separators : the mib upload will then be in the first one
 * icingacmd path : default should be OK
+* API server/port/user : see the API section.

 Create schema
 ---------------